Author

 Dave:

-Do not buy properties in a good school district.
-Have your leases end in the winter.
-Let your tenants pick their own rent.
-You think you’ve been following real estate best practices?
-Well today we’ll explain why everything you thought you knew might be wrong.
 Hey friends, it’s Dave Meyer.
 Welcome to the BiggerPockets Podcast where we help you achieve financial freedom through real estate investing.
-Today’s guest is Dion McNeely, an investor in the Tacoma, Seattle area, and you may have heard Dion before on the Rookie Show or BiggerPockets Money podcast before, and he’s pretty famous for developing the binder strategy for raising rent.
-Deanne started investing with a huge amount of debt and a low income.
+Today’s guest is Dion McNeely, an investor in the Tacoma, Seattle area, and you may have heard Dion before on the Rookie Show or BiggerPockets Money podcast before, and he’s pretty famous for developing the quote binder strategy for raising rents.
+Dion started investing with a huge amount of debt and a low income.
 He used only the most basic strategies and says he tried to be as lazy about his investing as possible.
 Today, fast forward, he’s retired with more passive income than he can even spend, so we’re going to get into the details of how he had so much success even when he admittedly put as little work as possible into his portfolio.
+Here’s me with Dion McNeely Dion, welcome back to the BiggerPockets podcast.
+Thanks for being here.

 Dion:

 Howdy.
 I appreciate the invitation.
-I like to share my information on the Real Estate Rookie podcast.
-I tend to talk to those people who are just starting out, but this is the podcast that actually helped me reach financial freedom, so I’m excited anytime I get to come back here.
+I like to share my information on the Real Estate Rookie podcast because I tend to talk to those people who are just starting out, but this is the podcast that actually helped me reach financial freedom, so I’m excited anytime I get to come back here.

 Dave: